petrroll/gnd-ai-tools/README.md

 #### Setup STT:
 - Set authentication for Google Cloud (e.g. `export GOOGLE_APPLICATION_CREDENTIALS=<path/to/credentials.json>` or [any other possible way](https://cloud.google.com/docs/authentication/production)).

 ### Architecture
 - All modules either consume / produce data / produce data based on input.
 - Producers (STT) are python generators that yield data
 - Consumers have `Consume(data)` method that can optionally return (producer based on input e.g. charnn)

 ### Modules:

+#### General:
+- Each module can be run as CLI application for testing.

 #### stt.py:
 - pure producer `Orthograph(lang, input_device, only_final)`